 Rhyming Name Activities

-One of the best ways to introduce literacy skills to young kids is to focus the activity around their name.
-Young kids love themselves and they love their names.
+Young kids love themselves, and they love their names.
+That’s why one of the best ways to introduce literacy skills to young kids is to focus the activity around their names.

 Rhyming Name Songs